 Trainees who develop fever in campus or exhibiting signs of respiratory ailment symptom), should inform the lecturer/trainer and leave the campus to seek medical immediately.
 See further advice under S/N 5.

 All trainees are required to submit your contact declaration if, to the best of your knowledge, in the past 14 days, you:

 • are a Confirmed Case/Suspect Case/Person under Quarantine Order/Person issued with Stay Home Notice, or have Acute Respiratory Infection (ARI) symptoms, such as runny nose, cough or sore throat., or

-with confirmation of the flu-like symptoms.
 If required to come to campus, please seek advice from the PACE Academy directly first.

 PACE will conduct further enquiries upon receiving such declarations, and if so deemed, PACE may offer the affected trainee a Leave of Absence, course postponement or refund, depending on the type of course/programme lesson scheduling